cpaterno/csc-212-s18/lab-08/README.md

 ### Description

 This week in class you learned about memory allocation and linked lists.
 In today's lab you will be implementing a **Dynamic Array**.
-The starter code for this lab can be found above (You need the 3 files: **darray.h, darray.cc, and main.cc**).
-You may work in groups of 2 to 3.
+The starter code for this lab can be found above (You need the 4 files: **darray.h, darray.cc, main.cc and vtest.sh**).
+You should work in groups of 2 to 3.

 ### Dynamic Arrays